yasuhitoHayashi/evsBat/README.md

 #### Arguments
 - -i Input directory containing .txt files.
 - -A Process all files regardless of their file names.

-### pngToPDF.py
-Converts multiple PNG images of plots into a single PDF.
-The resulting PDFs are saved in a pdf_results folder within the input directory.

-#### Arguments
-- -i Input directory containing .png files.
-- -A Process all .png files regardless of filenames.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.